Weichi910622/Color-Recognition/README.md

 - Once trained, the network switches to live mode.
 - Sensor reads RGB → normalize → run prediction → display color result.

-## Data Collection & Preprocessing
+## Data Collection and Preprocessing

 - Used three photoresistors with RGB filter papers for ADC conversion.
 - Collected `30 samples` for each of the `7 color classes`.